djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 # Common issues and troubleshoot steps

-Sometimes, when you open watsonx orchestrate homepage, the legacy chat is activated and one needs to manually activate AI Chat.
-Follow steps below to activate AI chat:
+Sometimes, when you open the watsonx Orchestrate homepage, the legacy chat is activated, and one needs to manually activate the AI Chat.
+Follow the steps below to activate the AI chat:

-1. Click on profile icon in top right and click on settings.
+1. Click on the profile icon in the top right and click on Settings.

 <img width="1000" alt="image" src="hands-on-lab-assets/image64.1.png">

- 2. Then click on chat version and switch to AI chat.
+ 2. Then, click on chat version and switch to AI chat.

 <img width="1000" alt="image" src="hands-on-lab-assets/image64.2.png">
 End of Document